Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 Actually running this example will take ~4 hours on a decent computer.

+## Environmental set up and installation

+If you need help getting your environment or with installation set up see [here](https://acrf-image-x-institute.github.io/TopasOpt/EnvironmentSetup.html).

 ## Base model and problem overview

 In this example, we will optimise the geometry of an X-ray collimator.
 The geometry is shown below, with the parameters targeted for optimisation shown in red.
 The original values for each of these parameters are: Collimator Thickness = 54 mm, Up-stream aperture radius = 1.82 mm, and Down-stream aperture radius = 2.5 mm.
+This is modelled in two stages: in stage one an electron beam hits the target and the resultant collimated X-ray beam is scored below the secondary collimator.
+In stage 2, this phase space is used to simulate the dose in the water tank.

-In this example, each of these parameters will firt be assigned a random value.
+In this example, each of these parameters will first be assigned a random value.
 We will then attempt to recover the original values by constructing a simple objective function based on the differences between the original data and the current iteration.

 You will need the data from the original simulation to complete this example; it is available [here](https://github.sydney.edu.au/Image-X/TopasBayesOpt/tree/master/examples/SimpleCollimatorExample_TopasFiles)

 ![](_resources/ApertureOpt/Sketch.png)
-## environment set up

-If you need help with getting an appropriate environment set up, see HERE

 ## directory set up

-To start with, create a folder somewhere called for instance 'ApertureOptExample' (or whatever).
+To start with, create a folder somewhere called for instance 'ApertureOptExample' (or whatever you want).
 This is where you will store all the code necessary to run the optimisation.
 The rest of the instructions assume you are in this working directory.

 When you have finished working through this example you should have a working directory which looks like this: